Bhanuprasadh/MEAN-Stack-Application/README.md

-# MEAN Stack CRUD Application
+# MEAN Stack CRUD Application - Tutorials Management System

-A containerized MEAN (MongoDB, Express, Angular, Node.js) stack application with CI/CD pipeline integration.
+A containerized MEAN (MongoDB, Express, Angular, Node.js) stack application for managing tutorials with complete CRUD operations.
+This project was developed as part of an internship assessment.

 ## Project Overview

-This project is a full-stack CRUD (Create, Read, Update, Delete) application built with the MEAN stack:
+This project is a full-stack CRUD (Create, Read, Update, Delete) application for managing tutorials, built with the MEAN stack:

-- **MongoDB**: NoSQL database for data storage
+- **MongoDB**: NoSQL database for storing tutorial data
-- **Express.js**: Backend web application framework
+- **Express.js**: Backend web application framework handling API requests
-- **Angular 15**: Frontend framework
+- **Angular 15**: Frontend framework providing an interactive user interface
-- **Node.js**: JavaScript runtime environment
+- **Node.js**: JavaScript runtime environment for the backend server

-The application is containerized using Docker and includes a CI/CD pipeline with GitHub Actions for automated testing, building, and deployment.
+The application is containerized using Docker and Nginx as a reverse proxy, making it easy to deploy and scale.

+### Features

+- Create, retrieve, update, and delete tutorials
+- Mark tutorials as published/unpublished
+- Filter tutorials by title
+- View all published tutorials
+- Responsive user interface

 ### Architecture